Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Results

-After confirming that the second-order electric dipole susceptibility $\tilde{\chi}^{(2,\mathrm{DL})}_{yyz}$ serves as a quantitative probe for the interfacial orientation of molecules, we now analyze the interfacial orientation distribution.
-The orientation distribution function $\rho_\mathrm{ORI}(\theta,\psi)$, defined in Equation \eqref{eq:def_odf}, is presented at three positions relative to $z_{\mathrm{GDS}}$ in Figure \ref{fig:bending_ori} A-C. This function depends on the two Euler angles, $\theta$ and $\psi$.
-The angle $\theta$ describes the tilt of the molecular dipole moment relative to the surface normal: for $\theta=0$, the oxygen atom is oriented towards bulk water, and for $\theta=180^\circ$, the oxygen atom is oriented towards the air.
+After demonstrating that the second-order electric dipole susceptibility $\tilde{\chi}^{(2,\mathrm{DL})}_{yyz}$ serves as a quantitative probe of the interfacial orientation of molecules, we now analyze the interfacial orientation distribution. \\ \\ The orientation distribution function $\rho_\mathrm{ORI}(\theta,\psi)$, defined in Equation \eqref{eq:def_odf}, is presented at three depth $z-z_\mathrm{GDS}$ in Figure \ref{fig:bending_ori} (a)-(c).
+This function depends on the two Euler angles, $\theta$ and $\psi$.
+The angle $\theta$ describes the tilt of the molecular dipole axis relative to the surface normal: for $\theta=0$, the oxygen atom is oriented towards bulk water, and for $\theta=180^\circ$ towards air.
 The angle $\psi$ describes the molecular orientation around the dipole axis.
-The interfacial water structure is significantly biaxial, as revealed by the pronounced $\psi$-dependence of $\rho_\mathrm{ORI}(\theta,\psi)$.
-We distinguish three orientational species: the planar-oriented species (orange), where both OH-bond vectors lie in the interfacial plane, the inward-oriented species (magenta), where one OH-bond is orthogonal to the interfacial plane and pointing inward, and the outward-oriented species (cyan), where one OH-bond is orthogonal to the interfacial plane and pointing outward.
-These orientations are sketched on top of Figure \ref{fig:bending_ori} D. The corresponding Euler angles are marked with color-coded dots and contours (marking water molecules with angular deviation smaller than $36^\circ$ from the idealized orientations) in the plots of the orientation distribution function in Figure \ref{fig:bending_ori} A-C. A snapshot of the air-water interface viewed from the air is presented in Figure \ref{fig:bending_ori} D; here, the orientational species are color-coded.
-As observed in Figure \ref{fig:bending_ori} A, at $\SI{-2}{\angstrom}$ relative to $z_\mathrm{GDS}$, the inward-oriented species dominates; at $z=z_\mathrm{GDS}$, the planar species prevails (Fig. \ref{fig:bending_ori} B), and finally, close to the vapor region at $\SI{1.5}{\angstrom}$, the outward-oriented species becomes dominant (Fig. \ref{fig:bending_ori} C).
-We quantify this observation via the molecular number fraction profiles, which we present in Figure \ref{fig:bending_ori} E. Here, we see that water is isotropic $\SI{5}{\angstrom}$ below $z_\mathrm{GDS}$, as the fraction of all orientational species is approximately $\SI{20}{\%}$.
-The inward-oriented fraction peaks at $\SI{-2}{\angstrom}$, at the location of the negative peak of $\tilde{\chi}^{(2,\mathrm{DL})}_{ijk}(z)$, in Figure \ref{fig:bending_zres} C. The planar-oriented and outward-oriented species peak at $z_\mathrm{GDS}$ and near the vapor region at $\SI{2.5}{\angstrom}$, respectively.
-The uniaxial approximation neglects the biaxial water ordering, which corresponds to averaging the orientation distribution function over the angle $\psi$.
-To quantify the spectral effects of water biaxial ordering, we define the orientation-dependent molecular hyperpolarizability $\tilde{\beta}_{ijk}(\theta, \psi)$ by
+The interfacial water structure is significantly biaxial, as revealed by the pronounced $\psi$-dependence of $\rho_\mathrm{ORI}(\theta,\psi)$. \\ \\ We distinguish three orientational species: the planar-oriented species (orange), where both OH-bond vectors lie in the interfacial plane, the inward-oriented species (magenta), where one OH-bond is orthogonal to the interfacial plane and pointing inward, and the outward-oriented species (cyan), where one OH-bond is orthogonal to the interfacial plane and pointing outward.
+These orientations are sketched on top of Figure \ref{fig:bending_ori} (d) and the corresponding Euler angles are marked with color-coded dots and contours (marking water molecules with angular deviation of $36^\circ$ from the idealized orientations) in the plots of $\rho_{\mathrm{ORI}}(\theta,\psi)$ in Figure \ref{fig:bending_ori} (a)-(c).
+A snapshot of the air-water interface viewed from air is presented in Figure \ref{fig:bending_ori} (d); here, the orientational species are color-coded. \\ \\ As observed in Figure \ref{fig:bending_ori} (a), at $z-z_\mathrm{GDS}=\SI{-2}{\angstrom}$, the inward-oriented species dominates; at $z=z_\mathrm{GDS}$, the planar species prevails (Fig. \ref{fig:bending_ori} (b)), and finally, close to the vapor region at $z-z_\mathrm{GDS}=\SI{1.5}{\angstrom}$, the outward-oriented species becomes dominant (Fig. \ref{fig:bending_ori} (c)).
+We quantify this observation via the molecular number fraction profiles, which we present in Figure \ref{fig:bending_ori} (e).
+Here, we see that water is isotropic $\SI{5}{\angstrom}$ below $z_\mathrm{GDS}$, as the fraction of all orientational species is approximately $\SI{20}{\%}$.
+The inward-oriented fraction peaks at $z-z_\mathrm{GDS}=\SI{-2}{\angstrom}$, at the location of the negative peak of $\tilde{\chi}^{(2,\mathrm{DL})}_{ijk}(z)$ in Figure \ref{fig:bending_zres} (f).
+The planar-oriented and outward-oriented species peak at $z=z_\mathrm{GDS}$ and near the vapor region at $z-z_\mathrm{GDS}=\SI{2.5}{\angstrom}$, respectively. \\ \\ The uniaxial approximation, which corresponds to averaging the orientation distribution function over the angle $\psi$, neglects the biaxial water ordering.
+To reveal the spectral effects of water biaxial ordering, we define the orientation and position dependent molecular hyperpolarizability $\tilde{\beta}_{ijk}(z,\theta, \psi)$ by